Paying for College

 Many parents and students wonder how they will pay for the cost of a college education.
 There are many ways to fund an education.
 Typically, the cost of an education can be funded by one or multiple sources: scholarships, federal, state, private, educational institution, and family sources.

-Starting in Fall 2020, the University of Oklahoma will begin offering up to eleven $3,000 scholarships to assist freshman NROTC students with room and board on a competitive basis.
+Starting in Fall 2020, the University of Oklahoma began offering up to eleven $3,000 scholarships to assist freshman NROTC students with room and board on a competitive basis.
 Additionally, each spring, students are recognized at the ROTC Joint Awards Ceremony.
-In Spring 2019, over $23,000 was awarded to members of the Navy ROTC unit at OU.

 Apply to Financial Aid